 Primary support for OpenTopography comes from the Division of Earth Sciences at the U.S. National Science Foundation, and thus, our principal emphasis is on facilitating access to topographic data oriented towards Earth science research and education.
 In the context of academic research, publications are a crucial metric for measuring impact and sustaining support for initiatives such as OpenTopography.
 We actively monitor references to OpenTopography in the published literature using web-based searches of online journal databases, and annually compile this information for our use and for the benefit of the OpenTopography community.

-Since 2009, OpenTopography data and resources have enabled:
+Since its initiation, OpenTopography data and resources have enabled:

 Digital Object Identifiers (DOIs)